Documents, certificates, letters and notes available at British consulates in Spain.

 - evidence of entitlement to state or local authority-funded benefit, tax credit, pension, educational or other grant

-Certificate of Marital Status for Cohabitation Registration (Pareja de Hecho)
+Certificate of Marital Status for Cohabitation Registration (Pareja de Hecho) / Other Reason

 The Certificate of Marital Status for Cohabitation Registration is used to register a cohabitation arrangement (unión/pareja de hecho) for a couple living in Spain.